 Horrible Histories – Moyse’s Hall Museum

 The weather in Bury St Edmunds on our trip was mixed.
 On the first day it rained, but on the second when we visited St Mary’s Church, the sun was out and the Angel Hill in particular looked at its best.
+If it happens to rain on your trip as well, which might happen, it’s the UK after all, we suggest you try some online activities: shop, play games, even research some sports betting online.

 Our last call on our whistle stop tour of what to do in Bury St Edmunds was to a museum that is developing quite a repute for its horrible history.